djav1985/v-wordpress-plugin-updater/README.md

 NOTE: Make sure to set /public/ as doc root.

-When a host entry is created or its key regenerated, the server marks it to send the key once.
-The `/api/key` endpoint returns the key only while this flag is set, then disables it after the first retrieval.
+When a host entry is created or its key regenerated, update the client installation with the new key using your provisioning process.
+The server no longer exposes a one-time retrieval endpoint.

 ### Usage